Legionaries of Christ: Founder

 Pope John Paul II praised him in lavish ceremonies and called him an "efficacious guide to youth".
 In general, the Holy See held Maciel "up as a model of sainthood for the faithful" in large part "because he brought in money and vocations to the priesthood."

-In the Legion of Christ, Maciel was called "Nuestro Padre".
-Members of the order were taught "the Legion message"—that Maciel "had his enemies, but that he was a living saint for his leadership as an evangelist, drawing the church back from liberal abuses of the Second Vatican Council and attracting young men to a strict religious life."
+In the Legion of Christ, Maciel was called "nuestro padre".
+Members of the congregation were taught "the Legion message"—that Maciel "had his enemies, but that he was a living saint for his leadership as an evangelist, drawing the church back from liberal abuses of the Second Vatican Council and attracting young men to a strict religious life."

 After Maciel's abuses came to light, Pope Benedict XVI sentenced him to a life of "prayer and penance" in 2006.
 Maciel died in Jacksonville, Florida, on January 30, 2008, aged 87, and was buried in his hometown of Cotija de la Paz, Michoacán, Mexico.
 Immediately following Maciel's death, the Legion's leaders proclaimed "his ascent to heaven".